JuanPabloDiaz/freeForGeeks/README.md

 - [Code Chef](https://www.codechef.com/)

 # Security

+- [Awesome Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) is a collection of various awesome lists for hackers, pentesters, and security researchers.
+- [OWASP](https://owasp.org/) is a nonprofit foundation that works to improve the security of software. ⭐ [k stars]()
+- [NIST](https://www.nist.gov/) is a non-regulatory federal agency within the U.S. Department of Commerce. ⭐ [k stars]()

 - [Snyk](https://snyk.io) specializes in **JavaScript security** ⭐ [k stars]()
 - [Trivy](https://trivy.dev) is a container security scanner designed specifically for **Docker images**. ⭐ [k stars]()